-Nicole Criona is the current owner of LAwritersgroup.com, which was founded by Nicole and Sanora Bartels in 2003 as a small group of five writers who wanted to get together weekly, to write, and get feedback.
+Nicole Criona is the current owner of LAwritersgroup.com, founded by Nicole and Sanora Bartels in 2003 as a small group of five writers who wanted to get together weekly, write, and get feedback.
 As members moved away, we created a website to continue our flourishing creative expression, and the next thing we knew, people were emailing us to join our group.
 Soon the list became so big that we decided to create several different groups, and that was how Los Angeles Writers Group was born.
 We now offer a multitude of creative writing workshops as well as private and group coaching for writers.
-LAwritersgroup.com is now owned and run by Nicole Criona, while Sanora is off teaching people how to create amazing documentary films.
+LAwritersgroup.com is now owned and run by Nicole Criona, while Sanora teaches people how to create amazing documentary films.

 My mission is to support, encourage, and inspire writers of all genres, regardless of experience level.
 I’ve helped many writers get back into a creative flow, fill their pages with words, and complete drafts of memoir and fiction books, screenplays, stage plays, and teleplays.
 I firmly believe that everyone has something important to say and that every writer needs and deserves support, encouragement, and the tools necessary to write better stories.

 I help writers generate new ideas, introduce them to essential craft tools, and offer the support they need to finish projects.
 I aim to leave writers with something tangible to show for their time: a page of new ideas, a new story, a rewritten outline, or a first draft.

 How I Choose Leaders or Coaches

 I work with exceptional group leaders and teachers who engage writers in a sensitive and supportive manner and provide a safe space for writers to expand and grow in their craft.
 I take my job of hiring exceptional workshop leaders seriously.